 Optimistic cumulative packages can offer up to 100x improvements in scalability, and 99% of layer 1 dApps can be reused and deployed without alterations.

-A significant disadvantage of optimistic accumulations is the long time users have to wait to safely withdraw funds to Layer 1, in some cases up to a week.
+A significant disadvantage of optimistic accumulations is the long time users have to wait to safely withdraw funds to Layer 1, sometimes up to a week.
 Still, some projects have found solutions to speed up this process.
 The best optimistic Layer 2 scaling solution for Ethereum is Optimism.

 Optimism is an optimistic rollup-based layer 2 scalability solution for Ethereum that can support all Ethereum dApps.
 Instead of running computations and data storage on the Ethereum network, Optimism puts all transaction data on-chain and its computations off-chain, increasing Ethereum's transactions per second and reducing costs in transaction fees.
 Optimism does not have a token.

-Benjamin Jones and Kevin Ho in New York, NY. created the optimism mechanism.
+Benjamin Jones and Kevin Ho created the optimism mechanism in New York, NY.
 They launched their mainnet (mainnet) on December 16, 2021.
-According to DeFi Llama, the network's total stored value (TVL) rounds $385.66 million.
+DeFi Llama states that the network's total stored value (TVL) is $385.66 million.

 Optimism can provide between 200 to 2000 transactions per second.
-It also allows network participants to take part in an auction for the ordering of transactions.
+It also allows network participants to participate in an auction to order transactions.
 These actors are named "sequencers" and "verifiers."
 Sequencers are nodes responsible for executing transactions at layer 2 and sending the transaction data and new state existing at layer 2 back to Ethereum layer 1.
-Verifiers are nodes responsible for testing frauds.
+Verifiers are nodes responsible for testing fraud.
 Verifiers do this by comparing the new root state with the state sent by a sequencer.